ahoefn/DustCollector/README.md

     dotnet run

 while in the "source" folder.
-Otherwise, one can use

-    dotnet build -c Release
-    dotnet run -c Release

-while in the "source" folder.
-Similarly, the tests can be run and compiled using the same commands while in the "Tests" folder.
+Similarly, the tests can be run and compiled using the same command while in the "Tests" folder.

 ### Code structure.